-Graduate certificates may be taken by non-degree seeking students, who already have a bachelor's degree, and are designed for employees of industries or agencies where pest management is important.
-The program is offered entirely online.
-You can complete all the courses and earn a certificate without coming to Gainesville.
+Undergraduate certificates may be taken by non-degree seeking students who have completed high school and are designed for employees of industries or agencies where pest management is important.
+The program is offered fully online so you can complete all the courses and earn a certificate without coming to Gainesville.
+The exception is for Pest Control Technology certificate where an internship is undertaken with a pest control organization near to where you are based.

-Progression through the program will depend on a student's other time commitments and typically ranges from 12-18 months.
+Progression through the program will depend on a student's other time commitments and ranges from 12-36 months.